petergridge/Irrigation-V5/readme_new.md

 * Modify programs and zones, add new zones, delete zones

 ### Basic Configuration
 All entities to support the features are created automatically.
-You only need to provide the switches and external sensors that provide information to the system.
+You only need to provide the switches, valves for zones and pumps and external sensors that provide information to the system.

 ### Test configuration
 [testhelpers.yaml](https://raw.githubusercontent.com/petergridge/Irrigation-V5/main/testhelpers.yaml) provides the helper configuration to support all the objects for three zones.
 A set of template switches for the zones and pump as well as inputs to emulate rain and flow sensors.